 If a Member or their Dependents become ineligible for coverage through their Group Program, they may apply for continuation of the coverage in an appropriate non-group program.
 The Member must reside in the Keystone's five county area in order to be eligible for the non-group HMO program.
 The five county area includes: Bucks, Chester, Delaware, Montgomery and Philadelphia counties.
 If the Member does not live in the Keystone's five county area, enrollment in the HMO non-group program is provided to the Member and their Dependents for 90 days from the date the Member's Group coverage ends.
-After this time period, the Member and their Dependents will have to convert to another plan.
-The Member and their Dependents may convert to the local Blue Cross®/Blue Shield® plan for the area in which they live.
+After this time period, the Member and their Dependents may convert to the local Blue Cross®/Blue Shield® plan for the area in which they live.